-Did you know the AP Stylebook is available to your students in three different ways?
+Did you know the AP Stylebook is available to your students in print and digitally?

-The spiral-bound 2015 AP Stylebook – the traditional book you already know
+The spiral-bound 2016 AP Stylebook – the traditional textbook format

 We update our spiral-bound Stylebook every year, adding new listings and updating existing ones.

-At more than 600 pages, the AP Stylebook is widely used as a writing and editing reference in newsrooms, classrooms and corporate offices worldwide.
+At nearly 600 pages, the AP Stylebook is widely used as a writing and editing reference in newsrooms, classrooms and corporate offices worldwide.

 You can also request a desk copy by filling out a quick, easy form.